NetzwergX/netzwergx.github.io/_posts/2012-08-27-release-jekyll-template-toolkit.md

 	Base layout for RSS 2.0 feeds.

-More information:
+Further information:
 -----------------

-You can find more information in the [README.md](https://github.com/NetzwergX/jekyll-template-toolkit/blob/master/README.md) and wiki of [the repository on GitHub](http://github.com/NetzwergX/jekyll-template-toolkit.git).
+You can find further information in the [README.md](https://github.com/NetzwergX/jekyll-template-toolkit/blob/master/README.md) and wiki of [the repository on GitHub](http://github.com/NetzwergX/jekyll-template-toolkit.git).